Uncommon Knowledge: NTFS Allows Weird Filenames

 If you can spare a few dollars, it would go a long way to helping me survive: PayPayl.me/Guard13007

-Update: It’s now October 2nd, 2024 and my partner has temporary employment.
+Update: It’s now November 8th, 2024 and my partner has had temporary employment for a couple weeks.
 This danger is still present, but not as immediate as it was.
-The primary danger at this point is the lack of savings due to living for 1.5 years without income combined with being severely behind on housing payments.
+The immediate threat is the lack of savings due to living for 1.5 years without income, but a threat I care far more about is the current risk of increase suicide due to despair over the USA falling to fascism.
+As a result, I am unstickying this post in favor of another far more important post.

 Thank you to those who have helped!
 We have only been able to afford food due to assistance from others for the past few months.